20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

-Some of the statement houseplants are easy to grow under room conditions and generally require little attention.
+Some of the statement plants are easy to grow under room conditions and generally require little attention.
 While selecting these plants, consider the level of care required as well as the space available.

-Below is our selection of the best large leafed plants to add elegance to your home with names and pictures.
+Below is our selection of 20 best large-leafed plants to add elegance to your home with names and pictures.

 1. Swiss Cheese Plant